 With interests in critical care and pediatric surgery, Dr. Gadepalli completed fellowships in both Surgical Critical Care and Pediatric Surgery at University of Michigan, Ann Arbor.
 He is board certified in General Surgery, Critical Care and Pediatric Surgery.
 His practice encompasses all aspects of pediatric surgery, including minimally invasive surgery, non-cardiac thoracic surgery, neonatal surgery, hepatobiliary and pancreatic surgery, surgical oncology, abdominal, colorectal and genitourinary abnormalities, trauma and critical care.
 His unique background allows expertise in the critical care needs of the surgical neonatal and pediatric populations, including the use of extracorporeal membrane oxygenation (ECMO) in children.

 After his fellowship, he obtained a Masters in Health and Health Care Research at the Institute for Health Policy and Innovation, in the North Campus Research Center.
-He is currently a researcher at The Child Health Evaluation and Research Center (CHEAR).
+He is currently a researcher at the Susan B. Meister Child Health Evaluation and Research Center (CHEAR).
 His research interests are in health care delivery and improving disparities, health care financing and cost-effectiveness of surgical interventions, and improving outcomes through quality consortiums, evidence-based guidelines and policy.
 The current research projects include:

 Increasing awareness, prevention, and outcomes for necrotizing enterocolitis: a collaboration with NEC Society (funded by PCORI and NICHD),